cristiantobol/developer-toolcamp/session_10_ibm_cloud.md

 1. Follow the instructions to create the account.

-1. Once you have created your account, browse the IBM Cloud catalogue of services at the following URL: https://console.bluemix.net/catalog/.x
+1. Once you have created your account, browse the IBM Cloud catalogue of services at the following URL: https://console.bluemix.net/catalog/

 1. Spend a few minutes exploring the types of services and platforms that you can create.

 <a name="create"></a>
-## Create an IBM Cloud project using the Node.js Starter Kit
+## Create an IBM Cloud project using the SDK for Node.js
 1. Visit IBM Cloud and browse the catalogue of services at the following URL: https://console.bluemix.net/catalog/